moliver28/research-handbook/content/handbook/engineering/infrastructure/team/foundations/_index.md

   - [Agenda](https://docs.google.com/document/d/1T5LIBt3RZR5TBLzkmRd08oMwfwiNFAr5ImPD5NP7lOw/edit?usp=sharing)
   - [Youtube playlist](https://www.youtube.com/playlist?list=PL05JrBw4t0KqWfqy6IhKlVDUbk-f9NnmR).

+### Demos

+Demos are encouraged for team members to share what they've been working on.
+This invites:

+- An easy way to request and provide feedback
+- Sharing of knowledge among the team
+- Collaboration on work and ways to develop ideas together
+- A general sense that you are not working and solving problems in isolation

+Demos can happen in two ways:

+1. A demo can be recorded and shared in slack or the weekly team sync agenda.
+1. A demo can be scheduled to be done live in a team sync meeting.
+The recording of that portion of the meeting can then be shared in slack so the whole team has the opportunity to participate.

+Each has their pros and cons as some people like working through a demo live so questions can be asked along the way.
+The main thing is that in both cases, there is an async option for everyone to partipate in.

+#### OKR syncs

+Sometimes a project being worked on may benefit from a dedicated sync.
+The most common example is when the project includes cross-team engagement.
+The sync allows for the multiple teams to get some face time together.
+When scheduling such meetings it may make sense to have more than one session rotating between timezones.

 ### Standup

 We have Geekbot automated checkins on Mondays and Fridays in the [#g_infra_foundations](https://gitlab.enterprise.slack.com/archives/C0313V3L5T6) channel.